Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Supporting information

 \section{Supporting information}

-\paragraph*{S1 Appendix} \textbf{Details and additional experiments} We provide all the elements required to reproduce the results presented in this paper, as well as additional experiments and their results.
-This includes, for example, model equations, the ranges of values used, and hyperparameter tuning procedures.
+\paragraph*{S1 Appendix} \textbf{Details and additional experiments.} We provide all elements required to reproduce the results presented in this paper, as well as additional experiments.
+This includes model equations, DIC derivations, compensation procedure details, sampling ranges, hyperparameter tuning, architecture schematics, convergence analysis, and posterior calibration diagnostics.

 \nolinenumbers